bitfocus/companion-module-etc-eos/companion/HELP.md

 These parameters are reported when working with a fixture.
 You must select the fixture by typing its number on the command line.
 If using next/last or other methods the EOS software does not consistently send updates on the values.

-All of these variables are availabe in a string (integer) and a floating point format.
+All of these variables are available in a string (integer) and a floating point format.
 Just append \_stringval or \_floatval to the end of the base name in the list below:

 ```
 enc_intensity